resbazaz/organization/GOVERNANCE.md

 #### Conference committee

-The conference task force is tasked with planning the conference, keeping ResBaz missions within planning conversations.
+The conference committee is responsible for planning the conference, focusing on the ResBaz mission within planning conversations.

 The conference committee is made up of [names], [names], [names], and [names].